 Your wedding DJ or bandleader will not only be responsible for playing music during the reception, but will also serve as the emcee, or host, for the event.
 This means they'll work closely with your wedding planner, caterer, and venue staff, make announcements, introduce toasts, and generally ensure that your wedding reception runs smoothly.
 Talk to your wedding DJ or bandleader about their emcee style.
 Do they like to engage and interact with the crowd a lot?
 Are they high energy or more laid-back and relaxed?
 How will they dress on the big day?
-Ask them to describe their style in a few words.
 This will help you determine whether their tone is conducive to the atmosphere you’re trying to create.

-Can you show us your music library or song list?
+3. Can you show us your music library or set list?

 Among the questions to ask a wedding band or DJ, this is a biggie.
-A wedding DJ will likely have a music database you can browse through, while a band will have a list of songs they can perform.
+A wedding DJ will likely have a music collection you can browse through, while a band will have a list of songs they can perform.
 Ask if you can take a look—you want to make sure there’s a wide selection!
 Tip: some bands will be willing to learn a special song or two just for you.
 If you have something specific in mind but don’t see it included on the playlist, don’t automatically consider it a deal breaker.
 Ask if they would be willing to learn it for you—you might be pleasantly surprised!

-Ask your band or DJ how they can help you put together a great list of songs that will reflect your taste in music and get your guests out on that dance floor!
+Ask your wedding DJ or band how they can help you put together a great list of songs that will reflect your taste in music and get your guests out on that dance floor!
 Do they have a strategy for determining which songs will be best for your event?
 Will they allow you to choose some “must play” songs and some “do NOT play” songs?
-Will they take requests from you or your guests on the day of?
+Will they take requests from you or your guests on the wedding day?

-Have you worked at my wedding venue or with my other wedding vendors in the past?
+6. Have you worked at my wedding venue or with my other wedding vendors in the past?

 While it’s certainly not a deal breaker if the answer is “no,” experience with your venue is always a plus!
-If your band/DJ isn’t familiar with the space, we recommend scheduling a walkthrough together.
+If your wedding DJ or band isn’t familiar with the space, we recommend scheduling a walkthrough together.
 Even a quick site visit will help them get acquainted with the layout, acoustics, and any idiosyncrasies they may want to be aware of ahead of time.

-Ask about staging, lighting, and amplified sound.
+Ask about staging, lighting, and their sound system.
 What does their equipment look like, how much space does it take up, and will special electrical outlets be needed?
 Do they have backup equipment in case something breaks?

 It’s important to have a basic understanding of this to properly plan in terms of timing and communicating any specific needs or concerns to your venue.